-The Town will make available medical insurance coverage to each full-time Elected Official.
+Eligibility, Elected Officials - The Town will make available medical insurance coverage to each Full-time Elected Official.
 For purposes of this section, "Full-time Elected Official" shall be defined as the Superintendent of Highways and the Town Clerk, provided they continuously work a minimum of thirty hours per week.
-The Town will pay 85% of the premium payment for medical insurance for the Superintendent of Highways and the Town Clerk.